 When you’re far from home, a warm welcome and a helping hand can make all the difference.
 This universal truth was the genesis of the Chesapeake Multicultural Resource Center in Easton.

-Founded in September 2012 as a project of the Mid-Shore Community Foundation, the organization empowers people from different cultures to become successful, engaged members of the community.
+The Chesapeake Multicultural Resource Center became an independent 501(c)(3) registered nonprofit in 2013, after being founded in 2012 as a project of the Mid-Shore Community Foundation.
+The organization empowers people from different cultures to become successful, engaged members of the community.
 The center offers a variety of services, from after-school programs to adult education.

 “We work with non-English speakers in the immigrant community to better connect them to resources and to better opportunities here in Talbot and surrounding counties,” says Executive Director Matthew Peters.